 Before we did anything we focused on understanding what the business really needed and where we wanted to be.
 The process focused heavily on delivering value at every stage and fundamentally transforming the approach to measurement from an exercise into an action-oriented ‘habit’ across the business.
 Understanding where your organisation’s programme fits on this journey is the first step towards making customer satisfaction a habit.

 - Stage one – Unaware, where a C-Sat survey is a tick box exercise with few or no action plans

 - Stage two – Understanding where there is awareness of issues, but action plans for handling them are inconsistent

 - Stage three – Competent, where awareness exists of the key drivers of dissatisfaction and action plans for managing them are consistent

 - Stage four – Habit, where everyone knows their satisfaction score and maintains dynamic action plans.

-To find out where your organisation is on our scale or to learn how we can help you move from measurement to an ongoing change and improvement programme, you can check our Conference Presentation or simply get in touch with us.
+To find out where your organisation is on our scale or to learn how we can help you move from measurement to an ongoing change and improvement programme, simply get in touch with us.